RobertTate/dmcli/README.md

 Once you are in a folder where you want to add content...you'll need to add a json file, named `data.json`.

-This is what the json structure should look like in order to use the tool:
+This is an example of what the json structure should look like in order to use the tool:

 ```json
 {